binli2337/hello-world/README.md

 This will create a experiment directory, containing all config files under the $PROJECT_DIR defined in user file.

 ## Create Rocoto XML using CROW
 The final process of workflow configuration is to generate a XML file for Rocoto.
-After the previous step, CROW will pop-up the com mand for this step:
+After the previous step, CROW will pop-up the command for this step:
 ```
 ./make_rocoto_xml_for.sh $EXPERIMENT_DIRECTORY
 ```